ncatlab/nlab-content/pages/9/7/3/0/10379/content.md

 ICCS 2004, Huntsville, Al, July 2004.
 Volume 3127 of Lecture Notes in Artificial Intelligence., Springer-Verlag (2004) 170&#8211;185.

-* Guo-Qiang Zhang, Shen, G.: [Approximable Concepts, Chu spaces, and information systems](http://www.tac.mta.ca/tac/volumes/17/5/17-05.pdf)Theory and Applications of Categories 17, 2006, no.7
+* Guo-Qiang Zhang, Shen, G.: [Approximable Concepts, Chu spaces, and information systems](http://www.tac.mta.ca/tac/volumes/17/5/17-05.pdf), Theory and Applications of Categories 17, 2006, no.7

 General applications of Chu spaces are in: